 Congratulations on making it this far!
 The first step to becoming a better student is realizing the need for help.
 Some students believe that because they ask for help that they are dumb or not as good as everyone else.
 In fact, the complete opposite is true!
 Admitting that you need help with a subject is the smartest thing you could do, and it will set you on a better academic path.
 I myself went to tutoring in high school, and I finished high school with a 4.0!
 Sometimes a little one on one time with somebody that can put the lesson into terms you can understand can really make a difference in your grades.
 Tutoring is meant to be helpful and challenging to the student, because a tutor's entire goal is to see you succeed academically.
 I tutor because I love seeing the look on a child's face after they have turned their grades around.
 I love building confidence in students and helping them reach their academic potential!
 With that being said, I am extremely excited for this... read more

 Here are some of my favorite quotes on education: "Live as if you were to die tomorrow.
-Learn as if you were to live forever." --Mahatma Ghandi "Intelligence plus character--that is the true goal of education." --Martin Luther King, Jr. "The mind is not a vessel to be filled, but a fire to be kindled." --Plutarch "The educated differ from the uneducated as much as the living differ from the dead." --Aristotle "Knowledge will bring you the opportunity to make a difference." --Claire Fagin "You'll never know everything about anything, especially something you love." --Julia Child "If you think education is expensive, try ignorance." --Derek Bok "Education is the power to think clearly, the power to act well in the world's work, and the power to appreciate life." --Brigham Young "Learning is not attained by chance, it must be sought for with ardor and attended to with diligence." --Abigail Adams "I think you learn... read more
+Learn as if you were to live forever." --Mahatma Ghandi "Intelligence plus character--that is the true goal of education." --Martin Luther King, Jr. "The mind is not a vessel to be filled, but a fire to be kindled." --Plutarch "The educated differ from the uneducated as much as the living differ from the dead." --Aristotle "Knowledge will bring you the opportunity to make a difference." --Claire Fagin "You'll never know everything about anything, especially something you love." --Julia Child "If you think education is expensive, try ignorance." --Derek Bok "Education is the power to think clearly, the power to act well in the world's work, and the power to appreciate life." --Brigham Young "Learning is not attained by chance, it must be sought for... read more

 While managing call centers in my corporate career, I developed a telephone presentation tool to help reps work with customers and prospects.
 Little did I know that I had created a useful content creation tool for written or spoken communications.
 I eventually called it the “PBFA Model”—“P” meaning pain, “B” for benefit, “F” for feature and “A” for advantage.
 While sales people for years have used feature/benefit presentations, many of them missed discussing prospect PAIN.
 Instead of pain, you could also substitute need, want, desire or expectation.
 In the first part of this blog post, I’ll briefly discuss the model.
 I’ll follow up in the second part with an example that better explains the PBFA.
 But I guarantee you if you use the PBFA structure, you’ll write and speak more clearly and increase your persuasiveness with people.
 PBFA Model Imagine that you’re shopping for a new bike.
 You find rows and rows of new bikes in the store—different colors, mountain bikes,... read more